LucaFabri99/3HW-ADM-Fabri.Dinino.Aur/README.md

 ### 2. `scraper.py`

 ####
-All the methods implied in this first part are in the **scraper.py** file.
+In this module we can find all the methods involved with the actual implementation of the scraping.

 ### 3. `engine.py`